vvennela/vvennela/README.md

 ### I'm a dev.

-Working on ML stuff.
+Working on ML.
 In the past I've shipped:
 1. some trading applications.
 2. some legal tooling.
 3. some rag services.